yusukebe/Shodo/README.md

     $shodo->stock($suzuri->doc());

 Stock text of documents for writing later.
-The parameter documnet is anything ok, but Markdown based is recommended.
+The parameter document is anything ok, but Markdown based is recommended.

 ## write